Class field theory for function fields and finite abelian torsors: Finite abelian torsors

-in which $C_{\frkm}^0$ is the group of the $\frkm$-equivalence classes of degree-zero divisors prime to $S$.
-Note that $I/I_{\frkm}k(X)^{\times}$ is naturally identified with the group $C_{\frkm}$ of $\frkm$-equivalence classes of divisors prime to $S$, so that the cokernel of rightmost two vertical maps above is $\Z$ in each case, via the degree map.
+is the group of $\frkm$-equivalence classes of divisors prime to $S$, and $C^0_{\frkm}$ is the subgroup of $C_{\frkm}$ consisting of degree-zero divisor classes (see \cite[VI, \S6]{Serre} and \cite[\S1.4]{Fu}).
+Note that $I/I_{\frkm}k(X)^{\times}$ is naturally identified with the group $C_{\frkm}$ \cite[Proposition 2.2.3]{Fu}, so that the cokernel of rightmost two vertical maps above is $\Z$ in each case, via the degree map.